lross2k/rezmicr-site/README.md

 # RezmiCR's static website
 Just for fun, and mainly to have a pretty place for donations

+I might redo this in some other frontend tech, just because

 # Deploying
 ```bash
 jekyll build